MohamedLotfy99/18P1724-Agile-Practical-Task/README.md

 ## Workflow design rationale:
 As for the rationale behind this diagram is that one of the agile basic practices is (Test-driven Development), Test-driven supports developers to build automated units which makes it possible to test at any stage of development and verify backward compatibility

+## Sprint Document:
+### Sprint 1:
+In this sprint, the main objective is to implement most of the application statistics such as:
+•	Role win rate
+•	Counter of mutual games
+•	Time series analysis
+•	Show previous ranked seasons
+So basically, it should provide a working 3rd party application that provide both in-game and out of game help and statistics to improve the user experience.

+### Sprint 2:
+In the previous sprint, all the required stories were successfully implemented and tested featuring a working application which provides statistics and in-game help for the user.

+In this sprint, the main objective is to focus more on the in-game features of the app along with more statistics such as:
+•	Items statistical analysis
+•	Champions tier list
+•	Match history tracker
+•	Interactive build suggestion
+So basically, it should add the in-game features to the application and focus more on the GUI and UX of the application.